AhmedAlihashi/Redux-ContactList/README.md

 # Redux-ContactList
-React and Redux todo app

-This is just a simple showcase of the functionality of Redux within
+This is just a simple showcase of the functionality of Redux within React